-While this isn’t necessarily news to parents, responding without shutting down his feelings can be tricky.
+While this isn’t necessarily news to parents, responding to his feelings without shutting him down can be tricky.

-Early learning researcher and educator, Anthony Semann, told Kinderling Conversation the messages boys learn about their emotions start at a very young age.
+Early learning researcher and educator, Anthony Semann, says boys learn about emotions at a very young age.

 “So you know, when they fall over we’re like, come on mate, get up, you’ll be fine,” says Anthony.
 “What they’re really learning is ‘don’t cry, it’s not okay’.”